Last Updated on February 25, 2021 by Grow with Bovees

 Step 4: Mow and Water

 You can speed this process up by mowing the lawn once the plugs are dry.
-Again, make two passes, to ensure even break-up and spreading of the plugs.
+Again, make two passes with the lawn mower, to ensure even break-up and spreading of the plugs.
 Water the lawn afterward, to help further dissolve the removed soil.
 Use a weed eater around the hard to reach corners.

 Also, try and get rid of weeds before they go to seed, this will help to prevent further spread.